Lassi-Ahonen/lassi-ahonen.github.io/_posts/Portfolio/2024-04-01-DialogueGraph.md

 I started this project during 2022 and finished most of the core features but the project went on a hiatus until 2024 where I started a project that required a dialogue system.
 During that project I polished most of the issues and improved some of the older systems.

+This tool was made on the old GraphView API which is going to get replaced by [Graph Toolkit](https://docs.unity3d.com/Packages/com.unity.graphtoolkit@0.4/manual/introduction.html){:target="_blank"} package.

 ### Dialogue Graph

-Dialogue graph is node-based dialogue editor made using Unity's experimental GraphView API which allows quick and easy way to create complex scenarios with branching dialogue.
+Dialogue graph is node-based dialogue editor made using Unity's experimental GraphView API which allows quick and easy way to create complex scenarios with branching dialogue in an intuitive way.

 #### Key features